NARPNet/NARPNet_NCS/README.md

 file.
 This essentially lets you implement multiple macro "pages" to further organize your macros.
 Strangely, it's not hard to use all 48 macros.

-I recently discovered this and used it to switch between `NARPNet_NCS.mdf` and `NARPNet_OP.mdf`.
-This feature may lead to the greatest amount of change to this macro set -- how they are organized.
+I recently discovered this feature and used it to switch between `NARPNet_NCS.mdf` and `NARPNet_OP.mdf`.
+This feature may lead to the greatest amount of change to how this macro set is organized.